proteneer/timemachine/README.md

 # similar things can be easily done for the derivatives with respect to params
 ```

-This is not meant to be a replacement for any production MD engine, since it's horrendously slow.
+This is not meant to be a replacement for any production MD engine, since it's about 10-50x slower than OpenMM.
 For a more detailed explanation of the underlying mathematics, refer to the paper under docs for more information.

 # Warning